 Located in Chiba, Tokyo, the two parks (Tokyo Disneyland and DisneySea) are owned by The Oriental Land Company.
-It is worth to mention that Tokyo Disneyland was the first Disney theme park to open outside the United States and it was designed after California’s Disneyland and Orlando’s Magic Kingdom.
-Since it’s opening on April 15, 1983, Tokyo Disneyland was recognized on different occasions.
-One of its most notable recognitions was in 2013 when it placed as the world’s second-most visited theme park behind the Magic Kingdom at Walt Disney World Resort after accommodating 17.2 million visitors.
-On 2002, just a year after its grand opening, Tokyo DisneySea was recognized by the non-profit association Themed Entertainment Association (TEA) for the concept and design behind the park.
+It is worth mentioning that Tokyo Disneyland was the first Disney theme park to open outside the United States and it was designed after California’s Disneyland and Orlando’s Magic Kingdom.
+Since it’s opening on April 15, 1983, the Tokyo Disney Resort achieved many records and received several awards.
+One of its most notable achievements was in 2013 when it placed as the world’s second-most visited theme park, behind Magic Kingdom at Walt Disney World Resort.
+In 2002, just a year after its grand opening, Tokyo DisneySea was recognized by the non-profit association Themed Entertainment Association (TEA) for the concept and design behind the park.

 Thank your lucky stars because Tokyo Disneyland and DisneySea are two of the most reputable Walt Disney Parks and Resorts all over the world.
-The annual number of visitors put Tokyo Disneyland and Tokyo DisneySea at the 3rd and 5th rank, respectively, in the world’s most visited amusement parks for the year of 2015.
-Today, we are introducing 12 tips to help you make the best memories during your next visit to the Tokyo Disney Parks.
+The annual number of visitors put Tokyo Disneyland and Tokyo DisneySea at the 3rd and 4th rank with 17.9 and 14.6 millions visitors respectively in the world’s most visited amusement parks for the year of 2018 (AECOM’s index for 2019 is not available yet).
+Today, we are introducing 12 tips to help you make the best memories during your next visit to the Tokyo Disney Resort.
 So let’s get it started!

 Tokyo Disneyland and DisneySea are very popular destinations for many.
 But before you decide which park to visit, we recommend taking note of the differences between both parks.

 Tokyo Disneyland has seven themed areas: World Bazaar, Adventureland, Westernland, Fantasyland, Tomorrowland, Critter Country, and Mickey’s Toontown.
-Because of the wide variety of rides for young children and its cutesy Disney characters, Tokyo Disneyland is more popular among family groups and elementary school student trips.
-The park has a lot of open spaces to accommodate large groups so it can get very crowded.
+Because of the wide variety of rides for young children and its cute Disney characters, Tokyo Disneyland is more popular among family groups and school trips.
+The park has a lot of open spaces to accommodate large groups, which means it can get very crowded.

-On the other hand, Tokyo DisneySea is more popular among adults, couples, and high school students for its exploration theme.
-The park has seven nautically themed areas or “ports of call” as they are called: Mediterranean Harbor, American Waterfront, Lost River Delta, Port Discovery, Mermaid Lagoon, Arabian Coast, and Mysterious Island.
-A big positive point for Tokyo DisneySea is that many of their shows are held on the lake (the main focus of the park) which can be enjoyed from many areas without wasting waiting time for your next ride.
+On the other hand, Tokyo DisneySea is more popular among adults, couples, and high school students thanks to its exploration theme.
+As of 2019, the park has seven nautically themed areas or “ports of call” as they are called: Mediterranean Harbor, American Waterfront, Lost River Delta, Port Discovery, Mermaid Lagoon, Arabian Coast, and Mysterious Island.
+A big positive point about Tokyo DisneySea is that many of their shows are held on the lake (the main focus of the park) which can be enjoyed from many areas without wasting waiting time for your next ride.

 It’s possible to buy your ticket at the park gate, but that means waking up early to get there before the park opens and waiting in a long queue to finally buy your ticket.
 For someone on a holiday, this process can be very time-consuming so we recommend taking a look at the Tokyo Disney Resort Official Website and choose the ticket that fits your schedule.